 So, the Periscopers voted!
-You wanted to hear about student data.
+You wanted to hear about student data collection (and how to keep it all organized!).
 This is a pretty dense blog post, but I think it’ll be helpful–especially if you’re not sure where to start or if you’re unhappy with how you’re currently taking data.

 There are hundreds (maybe even thousands?!) of unique ways to collect data.
 I’ve struggled to find the “best” data collection system for my caseload.
 Let me tell you, I have tried a number of different “systems.”